 Rodney Waschka II, composer, is best known for his algorithmic compositions, his unusual operas, and theater pieces.
-He frequently composes music for traditional ensembles.
 An expert in computer music, his works often include electronic computer music or other media: visuals, theater, or poetry.
+He also frequently composes music for traditional ensembles.

 Waschka's teachers include Larry Austin, Thomas Clark, Paul Berg, Clarence Barlow, George Lewis, Charles Dodge, Robert Ashley, and Joel Ryan.
 He received his doctorate from the University of North Texas and also studied at the Institute of Sonology -- The Royal Conservatory of The Netherlands, and Brooklyn College.
 Rodney Waschka II served as the Managing Director of the Consortium to Distribute Computer Music (CDCM), and was elected to three terms (six years) as an officer of the International Computer Music Association (ICMA).

 Waschka is Professor of Arts Studies at North Carolina State University where he directs the Arts NOW Series.